Fresh, refined fragrances for warm-weather celebrations and close-quarter venues

 Heavy gourmands in warm weather

-Dense vanilla, caramel, or sugary praline can become overwhelming in heat and enclosed reception halls.
+Dense vanilla, caramel, or praline can become overwhelming in heat and enclosed reception halls.
 Save those for fall or winter weddings.

 High-projection “beast mode” fragrances